Han-Sim/blog.hansim.dev/src/pages/posts/0031-JS-techniques-3.md

 # Definition of Prototypical Inheritance

 This is to make objects much lighter without carrying many of methods.
 Every object has a property called `prototype`.
-When we create another new object, it'll automatically inherit the property from the parent.
+When we create another new object, it'll automatically inherit the properties including prototype from the parent.
 If we call a `method`, JavaScript search its own properties first and then search the `prototype chain` to find the matching identifier and execute it.

 > Again, JavaScript does not have `class` or `instances` per se (at least like the one in OOP languages such as C++), it just copies one objects to create another objects.
 If there are 1,000 instances with one method, it's not just one actually; there are 1,000 methods.
 To solve this problem, `JavaScript` supports `prototype-based inheritance`.
 [See more.. (my post)](https://blog.hansim.dev/javascript-and-prototype-based-inheritance)